laurent22/joplin/readme/gsoc2021/index.md

 ## Instructions for students

-Students wishing to participate in Summer of Code must realize, that this is a important professional opportunity.
+Students wishing to participate in Summer of Code must realize, that this is an important professional opportunity.
 You will be required to produce applicable and readable code for Joplin in 3 months.
 Your mentors, will dedicate a portion of their time to mentoring you.
 Therefore, we seek candidates who are committed to helping Joplin and its community long-term and are willing to both do quality work, and be proactive in communicating with your mentor(s).

 You don't have to be a proven developer - in fact, this whole program is meant to facilitate joining Joplin and other Open Source communities.
 However, experience in coding and/or experience with the above mentioned programming languages and the applications is welcome.